rundherum/pymia/docs/miapy.evaluation.rst

 This package provides an easy way to evaluate the performance of your algorithms.

-We provide an :class:`miapy.evaluator.Evaluator` and two writers (:class:`miapy.evaluator.CSVEvaluatorWriter`) and (:class:`miapy.evaluator.ConsoleEvaluatorWriter`), which can be used with a large amount of metrics (see :mod:`miapy.evaluation.metric`).
+We provide an :class:`miapy.evaluation.evaluator.Evaluator` and two writers (:class:`miapy.evaluation.evaluator.CSVEvaluatorWriter`) and (:class:`miapy.evaluation.evaluator.ConsoleEvaluatorWriter`), which can be used with a large amount of metrics (see :mod:`miapy.evaluation.evaluation.metric`).

 Subpackages
 -----------